Genivia/SJOT/README.md

     [ type, ..., type ]   tuple of typed values
     [[ type, ..., type ]] union of types (choice of one of these types) { "prop": type, ... } object with typed properties

+A `type` references a named type that should be defined in the dictionary.

 An object property is optional when its name ends with a `?`, which may be followed by a default value for the property.
 This default value will be